 If your policy lapses or cancels, you must pay the premium to reinstate the policy.
 If the policy is cancelled, then you must find a new auto insurance policy right away.
 Insurance companies have guidelines they must follow to cancel or refuse to renew a policy.
-With in the first 60 days of a brand new policy, the insurance company has the right to cancel your coverage.
-After that period of time, they cannot cancel your policy unless you fail to pay your premiums or loose your driver’s license.
-If the company is going to refuse to renew your policy, they must by law give you 20 days notice.
-Indiana insurance agents can file your insurance coverage with the state via the computer.
-However, if an error occurs, you will not be notified via the internet.
-You will receive a notice sent on the day the error occurred via US mail.
-Any errors in insurance should be received with in three business days.
+Within the first 60 days of a brand new policy, the insurance company has the right to cancel your coverage.
+After that period of time, they cannot cancel your policy unless you fail to pay your premiums or lose your driver’s license, and payment shouldn’t be an issue considering the various companies that offer cheap auto insurance in Indiana.

 1. 1993 Oldsmobile Cutlass